How I charge. What I charge

 These are not charges per a document but a fixed rate (unless there are many documents all going to different places, when I may need to charge more).
-The charges made by the Foreign and Commonwealth Office, embassies and consulates, my legalisation agent etc are in addition.
+The charges made by the Foreign, Commonwealth & Development Office, embassies and consulates, my legalisation agent etc. are in addition.

 When do you need to make payment?

 I expect payment when I have finished my work.